 Support from a healthcare professional or other mental health professional is key to dealing with anxiety in a safe and effective way.

 Visiting a shelter is a great idea.
-But you can also adopt healthful habits — and ask a mental health professional about your concerns and mental health issues.
+But you can also adopt healthful habits — and seek treatment for mental health online to address your concerns and mental health issues.
 In fact, speaking with a healthcare professional about your mental health first is paramount.
 That way both you and your furry new companion will have the best chance of a happily ever after, together.